chainyo/make-us-rich/docs/index.md

 This project was build by [@ChainYo](https://github.com/ChainYo) to help people building their own **MLOps projects**.

+!!! warning
-⚠️ Cryptocurrencies are just a pretext to build a **machine learning project**.
-You won't be able to use this project to make money, but you can use it to train, serve and use your own models.
-In fact, you can use this project to train, serve and use **any kind of machine learning models**.
+    Cryptocurrencies are only a pretext to build a **machine learning project**.
+You won't be able to use this project to make real money, but you can use it to train, serve and use your own models.

+    In fact, you can use the project baselines to train, serve and use **any kind of machine learning models**.

 We will see how to use the project in the following sections.
 Please feel free to ask questions and share your ideas by [opening an issue](https://github.com/ChainYo/make-us-rich/issues/new).
 You help and opinion is welcome in order to